danpeig/ESP32EnergyMonitor/README.md

 The voltage meter must be installed between the **neutral line** and one **phase**, not between phases.

+The current clamp must be installed in a specific direction according to the current flow.
+Usually the arrows in the clamp housing point to the right direction.

 ![ESP32 Energy Monitor Schematic](images/ESP32-Energy-Monitor.png)